Why can’t security have SLAs?

 Despite that sentiment, lets play a game of what-if.
 What if a parameter could be placed on a third party for security?
 What would it look like?

 What's the issue first of all.
-According to a Veeam-sponsored report written by Enterprise Strategy Group, four out of five organizations recognize that they have an "Availability Gap.
-In this year's research, 82 percent of respondents recognized the inadequacies of their recovery capabilities when compared with SLA expectations of their business units.
+According to a Veeam-sponsored report written by Enterprise Strategy Group, four out of five organisations recognise that they have an "Availability Gap.
+In this year's research, 82 percent of respondents recognised the inadequacies of their recovery capabilities when compared with SLA expectations of their business units.

 If a network were to go down for security issues, the report showed that the average financial cost of availability to an enterprise is $21.8 million.
 Almost two-thirds of respondents said digital transformation initiatives are being held back by unplanned downtime.